Today's Top Gainer

 During the year Six Board Meetings and Four Audit Committee Meetings were convened and held.
 The details of which are given in the Corporate Governance Report.

 The intervening gap between the Meetings was within the period prescribed under the Companies Act, 2013.
 The particulars of meeting held and attended by each Director are detailed in the Corporate Governance Report, which form part of this Report.

 Internal Financial controls are an integrated part of the risk management process, addressing financial and financial reporting risk.
 The internal financial controls have been documented, digitized and embedded in the business processes.

 A detailed note has been provided under Management Discussion and Analysis Report.

-No loans given, Investment made, guarantees given and securities provided during the year under review.
+The particulars of loans given, Investment made, guarantees given and securities are provided in the Financial Statements for the period under review.

 (a) Transfer to Investor Education and Protection Fund